eblot/ezsphinx/README.rst

 Overview
 --------

 EzSphinx_ aims at providing an interactive GUI editor to write reStructuredText_ and Sphinx_ documents and get near real-time WYSIWYG rendering.

-For now, neither RestructuredText_ stylesheets nor Sphinx_ documents are actually supported.
+For now, neither RestructuredText_ stylesheets nor actual Sphinx_ documents are actually supported.

 Status
 ------

 EzSphinx_ is a project in a very early stage of development.
 It should be seen as a proof of concept, not as a ready-to-use editor.

-Do not edit original documents: always copy them first before browsing and editing them within EzSphinx_.
-You'll be warned.
+Never edit original documents: always **copy them first** before browsing and editing them within EzSphinx_.
+You've been warned.

 Requirements
 ------------